KingScroll/LinkTags/README.md

 ## Installation

-To include LinkTag in your project, all you have to do is download LinkTag.js, or copy its contents into your own file, and include that file in the <head> of your HTML like so:
+To include LinkTag in your project, all you have to do is download LinkTag.js, or copy its contents into your own file, and include that file in the '<head>' of your HTML like so:

 	<script defer src = "YourDirectoryHere/LinkTag.js"></script>